 If you are thinking about seeking a divorce – or if you are anticipating that your spouse will file divorce papers – get the legal help that you are going to need as early as possible in the process.

-And if you are a high net worth individual, schedule a legal consultation with a reliable California divorce attorney before taking any other steps.
+And if you are a high net worth individual, schedule a legal case evaluation with a reliable California divorce attorney before taking any other steps.
 You have the right to a fair divorce settlement, and you have the right to a good attorney’s help.